Whitneyto/whitneyto.github.io/README.md

 - Linking the first project page to the React website, from the [First Project](https://whitneyto.github.io/FirstProject), you can navigate to [React Website](https://whitneyto.github.io/Project2/) and back using "Home" button.
 - Source code: [First Project](https://whitneyto.github.io/FirstProject) and [React Website](https://whitneyto.github.io/Project2/)
 - Explored React Bootstrap

+### Week 4
+- Continued update HTML and CSS elements for the [First Project]((https://whitneyto.github.io/FirstProject))
+   - Now all links in navigation bars are accessable and will lead you to pages and small projects
+- Made another [Calculator](https://whitneyto.github.io/Project3/) react app, which is a small project you could access from [First Project]((https://whitneyto.github.io/FirstProject))
+- Attempted another Weather React app, learned how to use fetch() with API website.
+   - Able to fetch data from page
+   - able to get information from data in JSON format

 # TODO